RefresherTowel/refreshertowel.github.io/docs/about.markdown

 layout: page
 title: About
 permalink: /about/
----

----

-layout: page
-title: About
-permalink: /about/
 description: Roll the dice, command a fleet, and lead your server through co-op battles, duels, factional struggles, collectible pets, crew, and crafting in a living sci-fi galaxy.
 ---

 # Dice Trek Adventures

 **Roll the dice.
 Command a fleet.
 Shape the galaxy.**
-Dice Trek Adventures turns your Discord server into a sci-fi battleground where friends team up for quick daily ops, chase rare loot, and climb leaderboards - without cluttering your channels.
+Dice Trek Adventures turns your Discord server into a sci-fi battleground where friends team up for quick daily battles, create factions and fight against each other, collect alien pets, and climb leaderboards - without cluttering your channels.

 > **Play in minutes:** Invite the bot → run a command → make your move.